rogeryeosgit/QTProject/README.md

 - can't seem to change my User.js filename to lowercase, unsure why.
 Maybe user is a reserved name.
 - Needed to copy user id to session to persist session information
 - Mongoose methods need to be called one at a time and not nested, otherwise unintended returns might happen
+- Find in DB still has some problems creating, clean up properly function to check and create in DB.